npm/policies/receiving-reports.md

 Available staff should meet as soon as possible after a report to discuss:

-* what happened?
+* What happened?
-* are we doing anything about it?
+* Are we doing anything about it?
-* who is doing those things?
+* Who is doing those things?
-* when are they doing them?
+* When are they doing them?

 Neither the complainant nor the alleged harasser should attend.
 (If the event was very widely witnessed, such as a harassing talk, this